AdobeDocs/target.fr-FR/help/c-activities/t-automated-personalization/ap-preview-experiences.md

    Vous pouvez choisir d’exclure une expérience qui affiche des variations en conflit ou une expérience qui n’est pas équilibrée esthétiquement.

-   Pour exclure une expérience, passez la souris sur l&#39;expérience et cliquez sur **[!UICONTROL l&#39;icône Exclure]** .
+   To exclude an experience, hover over the experience and click the **[!UICONTROL Exclude]** icon.

-   Pour exclure plusieurs expériences, cochez les cases correspondant aux expériences souhaitées, puis cliquez sur l&#39;icône **[!UICONTROL Exclure]** en haut à droite de la liste.
+   To exclude multiple experiences, select the checkboxes for the desired experiences, then click the **[!UICONTROL Exclude]** icon at the top right of the list.

    Par défaut, toutes les expériences sont incluses dans l’activité d’Automated Personalization.
-Pour inclure une expérience qui a été exclue, passez la souris sur l&#39;expérience et cliquez sur **[!UICONTROL l&#39;icône Inclure]** .
+To include an experience that has been excluded, hover over the experience and click the  **[!UICONTROL Include]** icon.

-   Pour inclure plusieurs expériences qui ont été exclues, cochez les cases correspondant aux expériences souhaitées, puis cliquez sur l&#39;icône **[!UICONTROL Inclure]** en haut à droite de la liste.
+   To include multiple experiences that have been excluded, select the checkboxes for the desired experiences, then click the **[!UICONTROL Include]** icon at the top right of the list.

-1. Cliquez **[!UICONTROL sur Composer]** pour revenir au compositeur d&#39;expérience visuelle afin de pouvoir apporter des modifications ou cliquez **[!UICONTROL sur Suivant]** pour accéder à l&#39;étape [!UICONTROL Ciblage] .
+1. Click **[!UICONTROL Compose]** to return to the Visual Experience Composer so you can make changes, or click **[!UICONTROL Next]** to go to the [!UICONTROL Targeting] step.